nuxeo/nuxeo-mqueues/nuxeo-mqueues-contribs/README.md

 </component>
 ```

-When using the Kafka implementation you need to contribute a configuration (see above).

-The Kafka default configuration used is named "default", you can choose another one using
+The MQ configuration used by default is named `work`, this can be configured using
-using the `nuxeo.conf` option: `nuxeo.mqueue.work.kafka.config`.
+the `nuxeo.conf` option: `nuxeo.mqueue.work.config`.

 The goal when using Kafka is to scale horizontally, so that adding a Nuxeo node supports more load.
 To do so the number of partitions that fix the maximum concurrency must be greater than